April 22, 2022

 Here are a few reasons that listening to users, rather than observing their true behavior, can lead you astray.

-User feedback most commonly comes from complaints about existing features or requests for new features.
-While it can be helpful to know what users want from your product, it’s not enough.
-You need to understand the “why.”
+User feedback most commonly comes from complaints about existing features or requests for new ones.
+While it can be helpful to know what users want from your product, it's not enough.
+You need to understand the "why."

-Focusing simply on the “what” will lead you and your product team on a neverending chase for feature requests that may or may not solve the customer’s underlying problem or need.
-To truly make the best use of feature requests, whether they arise in user testing, come from your sales team’s conversations with customers, or find their way to you through the leadership team, you need to understand the reason for the request.
+Focusing simply on the "what" will lead you and your product team on a never-ending chase for feature requests that may or may not solve the customer's underlying problem or need.
+To truly make the best use of feature requests, whether they arise in user testing, come from your sales team's conversations with customers, or find their way to you through the leadership team, you need to understand the reason for the request.

-Why do people think they need this feature?
-What perceived value are they hoping to get out of it?
-What problem do they think the feature will solve?
-Is this a common problem, or one that only applies to a small subset of special users or circumstances?
+• Is this a common problem, or one that only applies to a small subset of special users or circumstances?

 How to Dig Deeper